 Grants

-The Retina Society Research and Education Fund Retina Society/IRRF Award
+The Retina Society Research & Education Fund

 The main mission of the Retina Society is to advance knowledge and education in the field of retina.
 Consistent with that mission, the Retina Society established a research and education grant program, with the objective of funding several annual research grants to support innovative research by Retina Society members.
 In their inaugural year, two grants of $25,000 each were funded.
 In 2022, The Retina Society and the IRRF have partnered to fund three grants of $50,000 each per year for three years.